samuelbarrett1234/40KLearn/README.md

 ## TODO

-- Create an efficient ExperienceDataset class, which has the job of recording a large list of experiences (which are a tuple (game state, value, policy)) and can produce a sample of these on request.
-It will obviously have to stream to and from secondary storage, because it should be able to support large numbers of experiences.
-Note that when producing a new sample, it can rotate or reflect the game state at random, because this should not change the game value or policy.
-(Of course if the game board is transformed then the policy will have to be updated as well).
+- Extend the experience dataset to perform random transformations of the board such as rotation, reflection (there are 8 symmetries.)
+This is useful because it doesn't change the board's value, and shouldn't change the policy (after applying the transformation to the policy, also.)
 - Train neural network and incorporate into GUI.
+Remove the 'end phase bias' after a period of training, and then continue training for a bit.
 - Restructure Python code into packages, fix Linter errors throughout the code.
 - Redo the MCTS tree to enforce an order on which units to order.
 This should reduce branching factor.
 Then, update neural network policy output.
+- Parallelise the self-play manager.